datacraft-dsc/DEPs/0/README.md

 - Publisher Declared Provenance, which forms part of Asset Metadata according to DEP12
 - On-chain Provenance, which refers to immutable record of registration and/or purchase history recorded on a decentralised ledger.
+- Logs maintained at the discretion of service providers or marketplaces

 ## Publisher